Lifelong Learning – Ensembles and Lessons for Adults

 We suggest adults start with 45 minute or 60 minute lessons.
 Not sure which instrument is right for you?
 No problem!
 We offer trial lessons for students who would like to meet their teacher and try the instrument before beginning weekly lessons.

 Please call 413-732-8428opens phone dialer to speak with a member of our registration team about scheduling your lesson and choosing your instructor.
-Faculty and staff will gladly assist you in making the decision to rent or purchase your musical instrument.
+Your teacher will gladly assist you in making the decision to rent or purchase your musical instrument.

 Classes and Ensembles for Adults